Pietra Brewery

 Pietra, which means "stone" in Italian (petra is the Corsican equivalent) and is also known as "A biera corsa", is a brand of beer from the Mediterranean French island of Corsica.

 History

 The Pietra Brewery opened in 1996.
 The name "Pietra" comes from Pietraserena, the Corsican home village of the brewery’s founder.

-Pietra beer is a 6% ABV amber beer, brewed from a mix of malt and chestnut flour.
-Chestnuts have always been used in Corsica as a cereal, but it was necessary to carry out studies for many years to validate the qualities of chestnut flour.
-The high fermentability of chestnuts helps to maintain the beer's head and gives Pietra beer its golden colour.
+Pietra beer is a 6% ABV amber beer brewed from a blend of malt and chestnut flour.
+Chestnuts have long been used in Corsica as a cereal, but it took many years of research to validate the qualities of chestnut flour.
+The high fermentability of chestnuts helps maintain the beer's head and contributes to Pietra beer's golden color.

 The annual production of Pietra beer is over 25,000 hectolitres.